huggingface/hub-docs/docs/hub/doi.md

 ## Why there is "locked by DOI" message on delete, rename and change visibility action on my model/dataset?

 DOIs make finding information about a model or dataset easier and sharing them with the world via a permanent link that will never expire or change.
-As such, datasets/models with DOIs are intended to persist perpetually and may only be deleted, renamed and change their visibility upon filing a request with our support (website@huggingface.co)
+As such, datasets/models with DOIs are intended to persist perpetually and may only be deleted, renamed and changed their visibility upon filing a request with our support (website@huggingface.co)

 ## Further Reading
 - [Introducing DOI: the Digital Object Identifier to Datasets and Models](https://huggingface.co/blog/introducing-doi)